kewpe20/Simple-MVC-Grid-Column-Sorting-with-Search-Term/README.md

 I selected Simple MVC because of it's light weight as opposed to a framework like ZEND, Laravel, Yii, etc.
 If I would have gone with a more robust MVC I would not be able to provide this as a sample of "My Work", as it would only prove I am proficient with a particular Framework.

-I decided to create functionality to sort by table column and column order, and add a search feature to the Simple MVC's paginator because it is common functionality and requires a nice code sample.
+I decided to create functionality to sort by table column and column order, and add a search feature to the Simple MVC's paginator because it is common functionality and provides a nice, clean code sample.

 ## TO DO:
-  Putting a & in the Search Term input box causes everything afterwards and including the & to be ignored/wiped out.
-  I think there is a conflict with &'s and how the paginator or router helper classes react to &'s If someone has the time and the inclination to resolve the conflict before I get a chance, that would be very nice of you.
+  There appears to be some issues with special characters in the search term feature where this sample application has been uploaded to my Godaddy shared hosting server.
+  The search term functionality works correctly on my local server.
+  I am currently in the process of determining the cause of the functionality inconsistency between the 2 servers.
+  Possibilities include different default character settings, different versions of PHP, etc.